ProseMirror/website/markdown/guide/view.md

 The magic happens in the [`update` method](##view.NodeView.update).
 Firstly, this method is responsible for deciding whether the node view _can_ be updated to show the new node at all.
-This new node may be anything that the editor's update algorithm might try to draw here, so you must verify that this is a node that this node view can handle.
+It should return false when it cannot.

-The `update` method in the example first checks whether the new node is a paragraph, and bails out if that's not the case.
-Then it makes sure that the `"empty"` class is present or absent, depending on the content of the new node, and returns true, to indicate that the update succeeded (at which point the node's content will be updated).
+The `update` method in the example makes sure that the `"empty"` class is present or absent, depending on the content of the new node, and returns true, to indicate that the update succeeded (at which point the node's content will be updated).